Meet the members of RTG ( Righteous Through God ) and their story….

 In the early 1980’s, Dave performed with Chris Ofeno on tour in Canada along with Mitch Ryder, Triumph, Steppenwolf, and MC5.
 Shortly thereafter, Dave became partners at a music store in his hometown, St. Clair, MI., and began teaching guitar lessons.
 After a few years, the business was sold and Dave continued performing solo gigs and traveling with his friends in the commercial band, The Rivertown Gents.
 Dave’s love for music was always felt in the churches he attended with his family.
 He began playing with a worship team at Immanuel Lutheran Church, in St. Clair, MI, and eventually became the Worship Team Leader and Youth Group Leader.
 He now is the Music Ministry Director and still leads the worship teams on Sunday mornings.

 In 2013, he helped form the Christian contemporary band, RTG (Righteous Through God), and began compiling all his lyrics and music together with fellow band members, Chris Ofeno and Peggy Turner Carr.
 In May of 2013, RTG performed their first original songs on stage with The Afters “Life is Beautiful” Tour.
-Dave is continuing to write lyrics and music with the RTG band and looking forward to releasing their first CD in summer of 2015.
+In 2016, the band released their first CD, “Power of You”.
+Dave continues to perform and write music with the RTG band in Nashville, TN, at Full Circle Music.

 Chris Ofeno is a keyboardist/songwriter.
 Chris was born in Port Huron, Michigan and started playing keyboards professionally at the age of 15.
 In 1980, Chris joined the group Defiance which played locally in Southeastern Michigan and internationally.
 Defiance opened for bands including; Triumph, Mitch Ryder, Steppenwolf, and MC5.
 Defiance recorded several songs including, Baby I Love You and Travelin’ Musician.
 In 1983, Chris and Dave Liniarski left Defiance and formed The Rivertown Gents, playing locally in Southeastern Michigan.